AdobeDocs/media-analytics.en/help/implementation/events/session/session-start.md

 # Session start

 The session start event opens a media tracking session.
 It must be the first event sent for any playback.
 The response returns a session ID that all subsequent events for the same session must include.

+A session expires automatically if **no events are received for 10 minutes**, or if there is **no playhead movement for 30 minutes**.
+If a session expires, you must call session start again to obtain a new session ID.

 * **Prerequisites**: None; always the first event
 * **Associated metric**: [Media starts](/help/reporting/metrics/media-starts.md)